Edit on GitHub

 18. Save the file and exit the nano editor.

-19. LDS Configuration The TurtleBot3 LDS has been updated to LDS-02 since 2022 models.
+19. LDS Configuration The TurtleBot3 LDS has been updated include the LDS-02 since 2022.

 $ sudo apt update